coazz94/movieStar/README.md

 - Users will have a personal account with their favorite movies/shows and friends etc.
 - I am open to add functionality to this.

--
 ## Technical breakdown
 I would like to use React/NextJS/Typescript for the Frontend.
 NodeJS/Express for the Backend.
-MongoDB or Sqllite for a database.
+MongoDB or Sqllite for the database.